frconor-ebook/meditations/_posts/2025-09-15-the-widow-of-naim.md

 The mercy of God is limitless.
 As Christ stopped on the way into Naim, He stops for each individual soul.

 "Also infinite therefore is the Father\'s readiness to receive the prodigal children who return to his home."
 His mercy is inexhaustible.
-He\'s looking out every day and he sees the son coming when he was yet a long way off.
+He\'s looking out every day and he sees the son coming "when he was yet a long way off" (Luke 15:20).

 "Infinite are the readiness and power of forgiveness which flow continually from the marvelous value of the sacrifice of the Son.
 No human sin can prevail over this power or even limit it.

-"On the part of man only a lack of goodwill can limit it, a lack of readiness to be converted and to repent, in other words persistence in obstinacy, opposing grace and truth" (John Paul II, Encyclical, *Dives in Misericordia*, Point 13, November 30, 1980).
+On the part of man only a lack of goodwill can limit it, a lack of readiness to be converted and to repent, in other words persistence in obstinacy, opposing grace and truth" (John Paul II, Encyclical, *Dives in misericordia*, Point 13, November 30, 1980).

 We ourselves are the only ones who can get in the way of the effectiveness of this divine medicine.